krishnanlab/geneplexus_app/INSTALL.md

 5.  create a .env file

-    - must have two entries to run the front-end (with gene validation):
+    - must have three entries to run the front-end (with gene validation):

 ```
 JOB_PATH=/path/to/job/files
 DATA_PATH=/path/to/backend/datafiles
+SQLALCHEMY_DATABASE_URI='service:///connection_string.db'
 ```

     - For the system to send emails, config the email service.
 See [EMAIL.md](EMAIL.md) documention for details